COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### Table of contents

-* **0. Datablocks Identifiers and File Cross-Referencing** describing the links between methods, workflows and output structures.
+* **1. Datablocks Identifiers and File Cross-Referencing** describing the links between methods, workflows and output structures.
-* **1. Input Chemical System** describing the input atoms or molecular entities for CSP.
+* **2. Input Chemical System** describing the input atoms or molecular entities for CSP.
-* **2. Structure Generation Methods** describing the workflow used to generate theoretical crystal structures.
+* **3. Structure Generation Methods** describing the workflow used to generate theoretical crystal structures.
-* **3. Structure Ranking Methods** describing the energy evaluation models used to generate and rank the structures.
+* **4. Structure Ranking Methods** describing the energy evaluation models used to generate and rank the structures.
-* **4. Output Structure Properties** describing the properties of each output structure, such as their energy or density.
+* **5. Output Structure Properties** describing the properties of each output structure, such as their energy or density.
-* **5. Conventions** specifying guidelines to avoid multiple labels for the same term.
+* **6. Conventions** specifying guidelines to avoid multiple labels for the same term.
-* **6. Future Developments** describing what is missing from the current dictionary.
+* **7. Future Developments** describing what is missing from the current dictionary a possible new developments.

-## 0. Data blocks identifiers and file cross-referencing
+## 1. Data blocks identifiers and file cross-referencing

 Category `_csp.data_block_[]`: This section specifies the class type of the data block and assigns a unique identifier to it.